 During fights, players can hit a button (R1 on PS4, RB on Xbox One) to interact with various background elements.
 This includes posts that can be launched off of to get away from (or closer to) an opponent, objects that can be thrown as weapons, and so on.
 Unlike the similar system from Injustice, all characters will interact with objects in the same way.

 At the end of each fight, a finishing move, such as a fatality or a brutality, can be performed.
 Fatalities will be accessible at the end of a fight after the iconic announcer line "Finish Him/Her!"
 Brutalities in MKX are extended versions of attacks, special moves and throws that continue the animation of said attack, special or throw into a gruesome non-cinematic end for the opponent.
 There are said to be over 200 brutalities in the game and each has its own conditions players must satisfy during a fight to use them at the end.

-Characters have three different variations to choose from before battle, each of which adds additional moves or perks.
-For example, this allows players to give Scorpion a fireball attack in one form or choose another that allows him to create and launch demonic clones of himself at his foes.
+Each character will have three different variants that offer different options and moves.
+These fighting styles are chosen on the character select screen and aren't swappable during a fight.
+As an example, this allows players to give Scorpion a fireball attack in one form or choose another that allows him to create and launch demonic clones of himself at his foes.